Miksuu/a2waspwarfare/Tools/Arma2Warfare_GPT/CustomInstructions.md

 # HOTKEY FUNCTIONALITY, FOLLOW EACH OF THE BULLET POINTS AS STEP-BY-STEP PROCESS

-## Use 'p' hotkey to generate user-friendly patch notes for the specified version, include an @everyone mention with the :stalin_ping: emote.
+## Use 'p' hotkey to generate user-friendly patch notes for the specified version
 - Use bullet points and clear headings for structure.
 - Format patch notes with the version number, using '# Patch Notes for vX.X.X'.
 - Start with the version number in a specified format, informing players about relevant changes.